Land hermit crab

 Coenobita clypeatus

-We are home to one land hermit crab that lives in our Wee Beasties building.
+We have one land hermit crab at the zoo, living in our Wee Beasties building.

 Population